CodeDemos/demo-basic-authentication/README.md

 Basic Authentication
 ================================

 Step 1: Note: the passport basic strategy is really only responsible for telling the browser to prompt the user a UN/PW and then receiving them.
-It is your responsiblity as a developer to 'fill-in' the details on how to compare the passwords.
+It is your responsibility as a developer to 'fill-in' the details on how to compare the passwords.
 For step 1, we just compare hardcoded plain-text passwords.
   - Instantiate a strategy and implement a basic password comparison
   - Protect endpoint with Passport basic strategy using a hardcoded UN/PW